Search

 Margi Young

-Margi began her teaching career at Cyndi Lee’s OM Yoga Center in NYC, where she taught for 10 years before moving home to San Francisco.
-She holds an E500 status with Yoga Alliance, as well as certifications in restorative yoga (Judith Lasater), Mindfulness (Mindfulness Training Institute), prenatal yoga (Integral), pelvic floor yoga (Leslie Howard), and craniosacral therapy (Ellen Mossman).
-She was recently named one of the 100 most influential yoga teachers in America by Sonima magazine.
-Margi is thrilled to be collaborating with International Yoga to share her two most prominent passions: yoga and travel.
-Her recorded yoga and meditation classes can be found at www.yogaanytime.com and you can read more about her at www.margioyoung.com.
+Margi began her teaching career at Cyndi Lee’s OM Yoga Center in NYC, where she taught for a decade before returning to her hometown of San Francisco.
+She holds an E-RYT 500 credential with Yoga Alliance and certifications in restorative yoga (Judith Lasater), mindfulness (Mindfulness Training Institute), prenatal yoga (Integral Yoga Institute), pelvic floor yoga (Leslie Howard), and craniosacral therapy (Ellen Mossman).
+Named one of the 100 most influential yoga teachers in America by Sonima magazine, Margi’s approach is accessible, thoughtful, and deeply grounded in experience.

 expand